Last Updated on

 Eight bucks might not seem like much but spread out across a year that’s $400.

-For a family that’s doing okay, that’s not too much of a burden…
+So, for a family that’s doing okay, that’s not too much of a burden…

 For a family that’s struggling that’s the difference between steak and mince…